Lyssomanes viridis: Ecology

 True to its common name, the species often prefers the broad leaves of magnolia trees, particularly in warm, humid forests, but can also be found in dryer climates on oak, maple, pine, and other trees, as well as on bushes lower to the ground.
 Matings occur in spring months, particularly in May, after which females lay eggs (typically pale green and numbering between 25-70 per clutch) as late as July on the underside of leaves and then guard them until they hatch, with the mothers then dying in August.
 Sub-adults overwinter on trees and then finish developing in the early spring.
 Both females and males use both visual and vibratory signals in identifying and communicating with one-another, both in challenges and during mating behavior.
 Pheromones also play a role in identification.

 L. viridis subsists primarily on other species inhabiting plants, including mites, aphids, ants, and occasionally other spiders.
 Because of its relatively short jump distance, compared to other salticids, L. viridis often ambushes its prey, lunging from short distances.
 Also atypical of salticids, the nests of females are broad and sheetlike and may assist in predation by temporarily immobilizing prey.

 Range

-Specimens of L. viridis have been commonly observed in most Southeastern states of the U.S., including Texas, Louisiana, Alabama, Mississippi, Tennessee, Arkansas, Florida, Georgia, South Carolina, North Carolina, Virginia, Maryland and the District of Columbia, as well as much of Eastern Mexico and south to Guatemala.
-Rarer sightings have been made as far south as Guatemala and as far west as Colorado.
-The species is particularly populous in Florida (where they are often observed in citrus orchards) and in the tropical and subtropical forests of Mexico.
+Specimens of L. viridis have been commonly observed in most Southeastern states of the U.S., including Texas, Louisiana, Alabama, Mississippi, Tennessee, Arkansas, Florida, Georgia, South Carolina, North Carolina, Virginia, Maryland and the District of Columbia.
+Rarer sightings have been made as far west as Colorado.
+The species is particularly populous in Florida, where they are often observed in citrus orchards.